microsoft/CyberBattleSim/README.md

 The quickest method to get up and running is via the Docker container.

 > NOTE: For licensing reasons, we do not publicly redistribute any
 > build artifact.
-In particular the docker registry `spinshot.azurecr.io` referred to
+In particular, the docker registry `spinshot.azurecr.io` referred to
 > in the commands below is kept private to the
 > project maintainers only.
 >